pyvista.Color.name

 Get the color name.

-The name is always formatted as a lower case string without any delimiters.
+The name is always formatted as a lower case string with underscore delimiters between words.

 See Named Colors for a list of supported colors.